bcc/resilient-ipv6-pihole/README.md

     dhcp-option=option6:dns-server,[2a02:c0ff:ee::3],[2a02:c0ff:ee::4]
     ra-param=*,0,0

-Finally, if your piholes are not called 'pihole1' and 'pihole2' then edit the line at the top of sync-local.sh.
+Finally, if your piholes are not called 'pihole1' and 'pihole2' then edit the line at the top of `sync-local.sh`.
 If you don't have any working DNS at the moment, you can put IP addresses there instead.

 ### SSH Key setup
 We'll use an ssh key to make distributing the files easy.
 You can run this anywhere you like, but it needs access to both your pihole servers.
 A normal user home directory on pihole1 is a good place if you don't have anywhere else.